smorad/um_cisc_7026/lecture_5_classification.typ

   The gradients are the same as before except the last layer #pause

-  I will not derive any more gradients, but the softmax gradient nearly identical to the sigmoid function #pause
+  I will not derive any more gradients, but the softmax gradient nearly identical to the sigmoid function gradient #pause

   $ gradient_bold(theta) "softmax"(bold(z)) = "softmax"(bold(z)) dot.circle (1 - "softmax"(bold(z))) $ #pause